viktorronnback/RAD/readme.md

 # RAD - Realistic Anonymization using Diffusion
 RAD is a full-body realistic anonymization pipeline based on Stable Diffusion.
+Below are a few anonymization examples displayed as GIFs, and a visualization of RAD's architecture.
+We refer to the published thesis for more examples and details about the pipeline.

 ![anonymization-1](./images/anonymization-1.gif)
 ![anonymization-2](./images/anonymization-2.gif)